-Dr Jo Andrews' piece on a whole system approach to reducing length of stay and occupied bed days, as featured in the Health Service Journal
+Dr Jo Andrews' piece on a whole system approach to reducing the length of stay and occupied bed days, as featured in the Health Service Journal

 Why ‘DToC’ needs to be removed from the NHS lexicon

 In 2015, I went through something that completely changed my perspective on how we care for older people.
-I was moving from a career as an NHS consultant anaesthetist to join the consultancy firm CF, when my widowed mother had a minor fall at home and broke her ankle.
+I was moving from a career as an NHS consultant anaesthetist to join the consultancy firm CF when my widowed mother had a minor fall at home and broke her ankle.
 She was an independent, highly articulate woman in reasonable health for her age.
-The break was bad, and needed surgery.
+The break was bad and needed surgery.
 The care my mother received was good, but she spent four days waiting for the operation, and a further week recuperating, before being discharged to a nursing home for 6 weeks because she could not weight bear.
 She returned to her own home some two months after she fell, unable to climb stairs, and needing daily support.
 Her confidence was diminished, and she was less able to cope with even minor crises.
 Finally, I understood what deconditioning was.
 The loss of physical capacity, confidence and independence are real, and the impact long-lasting.
-My mother’s case is trivial in comparison with the experiences of many older people who are admitted to hospital.
+My mother’s case is trivial in comparison to the experiences of many older people who are admitted to the hospital.
 The loss of physical function through the loss of muscle mass, the risk of falls, pressure damage, acquired infection and particularly for those with dementia or cognitive impairment, confusion and delirium all have a significant impact on peoples’ ability to live independently.
 The longer people spend in hospital, the greater the impact.
 It’s bad for them, and ultimately means more people needing more care sooner than they would otherwise do.
 Getting people out of hospital as soon as they no longer need to be there should be a clinical, financial and humanitarian imperative.

 The headlines would have you believe that at any one time about 6,000 people are affected by a delay in transferring from hospital.
 We don’t know how many people a year spend time classified as a Delayed Transfer of Care (DToC), or for how long, because we count days not people.
-DToC was designed to create a financial incentive for local authorities to provide the services they were obliged to, by requiring them to pay a fine to the health sector when they didn’t.
+Delayed transfer of care was designed to create a financial incentive for local authorities to provide the services they were obliged to, by requiring them to pay a fine to the health sector when they didn’t.
 The process requires a detailed set of criteria to be met to determine whether someone is a DToC, and then assigns responsibility for the delay to health or social care.
 This is time consuming, bureaucratic, adds no value to the patient’s care, and is also damaging to partnership working.
 Just as our rhetoric of integration gathers weight and commitment we continually measure something that implies ‘my poor performance is your fault’, creating antagonism between health and social care with the patient in the middle.
-More importantly, though, it ignores a much larger group of patients who are medically fit to leave hospital, and yet remain in a hospital bed.
+More importantly, though, it ignores a much larger group of patients who are medically fit to leave the hospital, and yet remain in a hospital bed.

 'We have found 30% of acute beds and 38% of community beds are occupied by patients who are medically fit to leave.'